Mental Health Monday: What you eat impacts your mental health

 "Children who take in a lot of processed foods are twice as likely to have behavioral concerns than those who take in a balanced diet," said Fetter.

 He says it’s important to find out what works for your body type.
-You can learn more on the USDA website or by talking to your doctor.
+You can learn more on the